Beyond Online Courses: Building Your Value Ramp

 • Custom consulting

-You can probably think of others, but hopefully this list conveys the first essential idea underlying the Value Ramp: you need to think in terms of a portfolio of products and services you could deliver.
+You can probably think of others, but hopefully this list makes clear that you have range of options for building out a portfolio of value.

 The second essential idea underlying the Value Ramp is that there is a positive relationship between price and value: when you provide more value in the eyes of the potential purchaser, you can and should charge more.